Software and Information Technology

 Funai Electric Company, Ltd. acquired Lexmark's inkjet technology assets, over 1,500 patents, and a manufacturing facility in 2013 and announced plans to open a subsidiary, Funai Lexington Technology Corporation.
 The new company employs 40 people and conducts research and development in inkjet and microfluidic technologies.

-Although not headquartered in Lexington, Xerox is a major presence in the city.
-As a leader in business processing and IT outsourcing, thousands of companies rely on Xerox for IT services and solutions, including data center management, disaster recovery, network management services, and high-volume support services.
-Currently, Xerox employs 3,000 people in Lexington and is one of the region's largest employers.
+Although not headquartered in Lexington, Conduent is a major presence in the city.
+As a leader in business processing and IT outsourcing, thousands of companies rely on Conduent for IT services and solutions, including data center management, disaster recovery, network management services, and high-volume support services.
+Currently, Conduent employs 3,000 people in Lexington and is one of the region's largest employers.

 Galmont Consulting LLC is a leading software testing and consultant company located in Lexington.
 In 2015, Galmont was purchased by Software Quality Systems (SQS), the glboal specialist supplier of software quality systems, for $22 million. by acquiring Galmont, SQS diversified and extended its geographic operations, expanded its revenue base, and created new business opportunities through Galmont's established business relationships.
 As with many mergers and acquisitions of Lexington companies, SQS kept operations in Lexington.
 This recommitment to the region is proof that Lexington is a profitable location for software and IT, and that Lexington's workforce can provide the innovation and skills that these companies need to thrive.